himicos/ai_studio/product_state.md

 ## 10. Next Steps / Focus Areas

+1.  **Nitter Self-Hosting Integration:** Set up a local Nitter instance and modify `browser_manager.py` to use a configurable URL (environment variable or config file), improving reliability and allowing future API integration.
-1.  **Complete Knowledge Graph Improvements:** Fix remaining issues with graph visualization and address linter errors in the `MemoryPanel` component.
+2.  **Complete Knowledge Graph Improvements:** Fix remaining issues with graph visualization and address linter errors in the `MemoryPanel` component.
-2.  **Memory Weight Frontend Integration:** Connect the frontend to the existing `/nodes/weights` endpoint to enable visualization of node importance.
+3.  **Memory Weight Frontend Integration:** Connect the frontend to the existing `/nodes/weights` endpoint to enable visualization of node importance.
-3.  **Self-Improvement Loop Enhancement:** Gather execution data and refine the Critic and Refactor agents based on initial feedback.
+4.  **Self-Improvement Loop Enhancement:** Gather execution data and refine the Critic and Refactor agents based on initial feedback.
-4.  **Actionable Nodes Implementation:** Begin developing context menu functionality to transform the graph into an active workspace.
+5.  **Actionable Nodes Implementation:** Begin developing context menu functionality to transform the graph into an active workspace.
-5.  **Performance Monitoring:** Keep an eye on performance, especially during data ingestion and semantic search, given the CPU-bound nature.
+6.  **Performance Monitoring:** Keep an eye on performance, especially during data ingestion and semantic search, given the CPU-bound nature.
 Consider re-enabling GPU if necessary.

 ## Data Ingestion & Embedding Pipeline (Recent Updates)